c20mp/DataAnalyzerProject/README.md

 4. "Trump is thinking about cake because that's what his last tweet was about"

 ### A-/A
-An aggregation or average of data is given as evidence for your conclusion.
+You design an object and read in data and give a count or average of data as evidence for your conclusion.
 Examples:

 1. "You should invest in Action movies because the top-grossing films was have on average been Action films."
 2. "You should target Merck because on average they've spent the most on lobbies over the past 5 years."
 3. "You should bet on the team ranked 2nd because 2-nd ranked teams win most often."
 4. "Trump is thinking about golf 5 times as much as he's thinking about oil".

-### A
+### A/A+
-Multiple ways of looking at the data led to your conclusion.
+You design an object and read in data and give multiple data points to support your conclusion.
 Examples:

 1. "You should invest in R-rated Musicals because in the past 10 years those have been the most successful".
 2. "You should target Merck because they've been increasing their spending every year for the past 5 years."